University of Sydney

 Inherent requirements: To successfully complete this course, a student must be able to meet inherent requirements outlined on the University of Sydney website.

-Assumed knowledge: For Science: Mathematics Advanced; other assumed knowledge depends on majors or units of study chosen; For M Nursing: None.
+Assumed knowledge: For Science: Mathematics Advanced; other assumed knowledge depends on majors or units of study chosen.
+For Master of Nursing: None.

-Guaranteed selection rank: 80.00 for all combined Nursing courses, subject to non-ATAR criteria being met.
+Guaranteed selection rank: 80.00 for all double degree nursing courses, subject to non-ATAR criteria being met.
 A guide to guaranteed selection ranks.

 Dalyell Scholars: This stream for high achieving students (ATAR of 98.00 or higher) provides mentorship, professional skills development, academic enrichment opportunities and access to a global mobility scholarship.
 Entry to the Dalyell Scholars stream is by invitation.